koculu/Topaz/README.md

 Comments:

 Topaz is significantly faster than Jint on this benchmark.
-Jint functions are not thread-safe even they do not manipulate any shared object.
+Jint functions are not thread-safe even when they do not manipulate any shared object.
 Topaz functions can be safely called from multiple threads in parallel.

 ## Story of Topaz